How to Apply for a Library Card

 If a patron initiates a reference inquiry through form or email, or subscribes to the Library’s newsletter on the website, this information is considered as part of the borrower account and protected as outlined above.

-Maximum posting of all notices will be 30 days.
+- Maximum posting of each notice will be 30 days.

-If both posters and brochures are supplied, the Library reserves the right to choose which will be the more useful format for the bulletin board display.
+- If both posters and brochures are supplied, the Library reserves the right to choose which will be the more useful format for public display.

-Partisan political posters, fliers and handouts shall not displayed on library bulletin boards or library property.
+- Partisan political posters, fliers and handouts shall not be displayed on Library bulletin boards or Library property.

 Gifts and Donations

 The East Greenbush Community Library acknowledges the importance of gifts and donations to the Library’s operations and to its future development.
 The Library welcomes gifts and donations of money, property and materials.